aaaasmile/Solitario/README.md

 # Solitario versione 2.0

-This is the a Solitaire game with 40 italian Briscola cards.
-The original game and source of inspiration is the [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) that is using 52 cards.
+This is the a Solitaire game with 40 italian Briscola cards and the Tarock Piemontese with 56 cards.
+The original game and source of inspiration is the [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)).
 This is an SDL2 project developed on Linux Ubuntu.
-This is also ported to Windows using MySys2.
+This is also ported to Windows using MSys2.

 ## Supported Deck
 - PIACENTINA